FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 A FIFO oil and gas worker may fly from a major city to a regional airport, then travel by bus, helicopter, vessel, or company transport to the worksite.
 Offshore workers may travel by helicopter or boat depending on the site and region.

-A simple FIFO schedule might look like:
+A simple FIFO schedule might look like this:

 Other schedules can be longer, shorter, or more complex.